slint-ui/slint/api/rs/slint/mcu.md

    for programs running in bare metal environments on MCUs.
 It allows you to initialize you device peripherals and access them without the need to move them into your `Platform` implementation.

-A typical super loop with Slint looks like this:
+A typical super loop with Slint combines the tasks of querying input drivers, application specific computations, rendering and possibly putting the device into a low-power sleep state.
+Below is an example:

 ```rust,no_run
 use slint::platform::{software_renderer::MinimalSoftwareWindow};